The CMMC 48 CFR Final Rule: What Small Defense Contractors Need to Know to Stay Competitive

 Do small businesses receive extra time or exemptions?

-Small businesses are not exempt, but conditional certifications and phased rollouts offer some flexibility, though delaying compliance increases competitive risk.
+Small businesses are not exempt, but conditional certifications and the phased rollout offer some flexibility.
+Delaying compliance increases competitive risk as Phase 2 approaches.

 What distinguishes DFARS 7012, 7020, and CMMC?